-Description Administrators use this command to add an IP address to a private network that is process data transfer.
-The IP address must be configured on the Data Domain syster its interface enabled. invalid-either because it is not configured on the Data Domain system, or its inter The command checks if the IP address is valid.
+Description Administrators use this command to add an IP address to a private network that is to process data transfer.
+The IP address must be configured on the Data Domain system, and its interface enabled.
+The command checks if the IP address is valid.
 If not, a message reports the IP address is invalid-either because it is not configured on the Data Domain system, or its interface is not enabled.
 Use the net show settings or net show config commands to view available IP addresses.
 If the IP is valid, the message IP added to list is displayed.
-After adding an IP addre an interface, you need to enable Advanced Load Balancing and Link Failover using ddboost ifgroup enable command.
-Notes: If an interface-or a network interface card (NIC) that has multiple interface fails, all the in-flight jobs to that interface transparently fail over to a healthy interface in the ifgroup.
-Any jobs that are started after the failure are routed healthy interfaces.
-You can add public or private IP addresses for data trans connections. to the Quest does not recommend that you use 1 GbE and 10 Give connections in same interface group. the You can add public or private IP addresses for data transfer connections.
+After adding an IP address as an interface, you need to enable Advanced Load Balancing and Link Failover using the ddboost ifgroup enable command.
+Notes: If an interface-or a network interface card (NIC) that has multiple interfaces- fails, all the in-flight jobs to that interface transparently fail over to a healthy interface in the ifgroup.
+Any jobs that are started after the failure are routed to the healthy interfaces.
+You can add public or private IP addresses for data transfer connections.
+Quest does not recommend that you use 1 GbE and 10 Give connections in the same interface group.
+You can add public or private IP addresses for data transfer connections.
 Syntax ddboost ifgroup add interface <ip address=""></ip>